vboyev-MSFT/defender-docs/defender-xdr/advanced-hunting-microsoft-defender.md

 ms.date: 04/12/2024
 ---

-# Advanced hunting in the Microsoft Defender portal
+# Advanced hunting with Microsoft Sentinel data in Microsoft Defender portal

-Advanced hunting in the unified portal allows you to view and query all data from Microsoft Defender XDR.
-This includes data from various Microsoft security services and Microsoft Sentinel, which includes data from non-Microsoft products, in a single platform.
+Advanced hunting in the [unified Microsoft Defender portal](/defender-xdr/microsoft-365-defender-portal) allows you to view and query all data from Microsoft Defender XDR and Microsoft Sentinel, which includes data from non-Microsoft products, in a single platform.
 You can also access and use all your existing Microsoft Sentinel workspace content, including queries and functions.

 Querying from a single portal across different data sets makes hunting more efficient and removes the need for context-switching.